cmudrc/pied-piper/examples/manual-creation/README.md

-In this example, we demonstrate how to automatically create both infrastructure and society to run a simulation.
+In this example, we demonstrate how to manually create both infrastructure and society to run a simulation.

 # Running the Example